sonic-net/sonic-mgmt/ansible/doc/README.testbed.Config.md

 - group-name – used in interface names, up to 8 characters
 - topo – name of topology
 - ptf_imagename – defines PTF image
-- ptf_mgmt_ip – ip address for mgmt interface of PTF container
+- ptf_ip – ip address for mgmt interface of PTF container
 - server – server where the testbed resides
 - vm_base – first VM for the testbed.
 If empty, no VMs are used
 - dut – target dut name